Senior Resources » 10 Thrifty Tips for Entertaining Your Grandkids on a Budget

 Popcorn for movie night with grandkids.

-Going to the movies nowadays is expensive.
-In addition to the cost of the ticket, you’ll probably also purchase some popcorn and snacks, and you’re suddenly out fifty bucks!
+I don’t need to tell you that going to the movies is expensive nowadays.
+In addition to the cost of the ticket, you’ll probably also buy some popcorn and snacks, and you’re suddenly out fifty bucks!
 The solution?
 Have a movie night at home!
 Rent a movie or pop in a DVD you already own.
-You won’t have to spend any extra money on concessions, and you and your grandchildren will have a fun, relaxing evening that you’ll both be sure to remember!
+You won’t have to spend any extra money on concessions, and you and your grandchildren will have a fun, relaxing evening!

 9. Visit the community pool.

 If you have a neighborhood or community pool close to you, use it!
 It’s the perfect form of entertainment during those hot summer months.
-We’re confident your grandkids will agree!
+I’m sure your grandkids will agree!
+Make sure to take the proper precautions before you go.
+Bring sunscreen and (if your grandkids aren’t strong swimmers) some floaties!
+Stay in the shallow end with younger grandbabies to be on the safe side.
+Always practice water safety!

 10. Plan a scavenger hunt.

-Scavenger hunts are a fun—and free—way to spend an afternoon!
+Scavenger hunts are a fun (and free) way to spend an afternoon!
 Many websites offer FREE printable lists that you and your grandchildren can follow.
 Or, if you want to get extra creative, make up your own list!
+You can have a nature scavenger hunt that takes place in the great outdoors.
+Or you can create a list with common household objects.
+Whatever the case, don’t be afraid to make it a challenge!
+Most importantly, make it FUN!

 Advertisement.